 If you live outside of eastern Europe, you may not have heard of kefir, though it is quickly gaining popularity among those in the natural health community.
 Kefir is a fermented drink typically made using cow or goat’s milk however, as a vegan blog we would always recommend the coconut milk kefir or other plant-based milk kefir, or waters!

-The drink has also been associated with several major health benefits, due to it being rich in probiotics, vitamins, and nutrients – even more so than Greek yogurt.
+The drink has also been associated with several major health benefits, due to it being rich in probiotics, vitamins, and nutrients.
 Among these benefits are improved digestive health, boosted protection against harmful bacteria, and it has even been potentially linked to reduced risks of cancer.
-Click here for a good idea of the best kefir to buy with a great recommendation of a cashew kefir, water kefir and even a DIY coconut kefir to the end.
+Click here for a good idea of the best kefir to buy with a great recommendation of cashew kefir, water kefir and even DIY coconut kefir to the end.

 The health benefits of green vegetables are undeniable.
-They are a rich source of vitamins, minerals, fibre and they provide many essential nutrients that our bodies require to function well.
+They are a rich source of vitamins, minerals and fibre, and they provide many essential nutrients that our bodies require to function well.
 In general, green vegetables are rich in folate and other B vitamins, as well as minerals like magnesium and potassium.
 These nutrients help keep your heart healthy, support brain function and lower the risk of chronic diseases like diabetes and heart disease.

 Green vegetables also contain antioxidants which can help to prevent chronic diseases in the body.
 This is because these antioxidants help to remove free radicals from the body that can lead to chronic conditions like cancer or heart disease.